hencou/esphome_components/README.md

 A I2C sniffer implementation for a ESP32 module, using the code from https://github.com/ozarchie/I2C-sniffer.
 Will dump all the captured packets from the I2C interface to the ESPhome logging console.

 # 5. ESPHome CANbus implementation for use with Remeha boilers
-A CANbus implementation with use of standard ESPHome components to read CANbus messages from the service bus of newer Remeha boilers, eg. Remeha Tzerra.
+A CANbus implementation with use of standard ESPHome components to read CANbus messages from the service bus of Remeha Tzerra Ace Matic boiler.
 The service bus needs to be connected with a RJ12 connector.
 The connection is as follows:

 | Pin  | RJ12   |